rethinkdb/rethinkdb/NOTES.md

   * Fixed a bug for `r.literal` corner cases (#2710)
   * Improved error message when `r.literal` is used in an invalid context (#1600)
+* Web UI
+  * Fixed a bug that caused selection in the query text area to become unresponsive with large queries (#3043)
+  * Fixed a bug that caused "more data is available" to be displayed incorrectly in certain cases (#3037)
 * Server
   * Fixed a display bug with log entries in the web UI (#2627)
   * Fixed a bug where Makefile miscounted dependencies when `ql2.proto` was